|

 gas stream substantially without

-This produced much better shielding than the porous bronze type materials he
+screen.
+This produced much better shielding than the porous bronze type

-evaluated.
-Gas leaving the porous materials exited in various directions creating a
+found the gas leaving this type of materials exited in various directions

 |